freddan88/ipxe-linux/README.md

-## Install and configure ipxe on Linux for diskless booting and remote installations
+## Install and configure ipxe on Linux for diskless booting

 ---

-In this tutorial We are going to install and configure a pxe-server.
+We are going to install and configure a pxe-server in Linux.
+This can be used to boot computers over the network and install software.

 ### Tested on: